chenxiaolong/avbroot/README.md

 1. Generate the AVB and OTA signing keys.

+    The Pixel 11 series uses post-quantum ML-DSA keys for AVB:

     ```bash
+    avbroot key generate-key -t mldsa65 -o avb.key
+    avbroot key generate-key -t rsa4096 -o ota.key
+    ```

+    Most other existing devices use RSA keys for AVB:

+    ```bash
     avbroot key generate-key -t rsa4096 -o avb.key
     avbroot key generate-key -t rsa4096 -o ota.key
     ```

-    avbroot also supports post-quantum ML-DSA keys (`-t mldsa65`) for the AVB signing key, but there are no devices with bootloaders that support these keys yet.
+    As a safeguard, the OTA patching process will fail if the signing key is incompatible with how the original OTA was signed.

 2. Convert the public key portion of the AVB signing key to the AVB public key metadata format.
 This is the format that the bootloader requires when setting the custom root of trust.